 One of the ways we analyze this is to look at the ACLs or firewall rules.
 If a device inside the CDE has a connection to a device inside your corporate LAN, then that device in the LAN is in-scope for compliance.
 It had better have anti-virus, log-management, patching, and all the other required host security controls for PCI.

-There is one exception to this scope rule, and that is any access to the CDE which uses two-factor authentication.
+There is one exception to this scoping rule, and that is any access to the CDE which uses two-factor authentication.
 If a host connects into the CDE, say for remote administration or to access a terminal server for example, and that access uses two-factor authentication, then the originating host is not in-scope.
 This is a very useful and powerful exception.
 It also is a very useful way to push hosts out of scope who need to access in-scope systems.
 And given how inexpensive two-factor authentication systems are, anybody dealing with PCI should pay close attention to this exception.

 One other oddity, the PCI DSS does not require file integrity monitoring on hosts outside the CDE.
 If your CDE is properly isolated and segmented, then FIM is not necessary on hosts outside the CDE (that are still in-scope).